Psalm 23: My Good Shepherd

-To know psalm 22 just prior adds to our understanding of psalm 23.
-Doesn't it?
-David's fear of being abandoned and then his acknowledgement of the Good Shepherd who never leaves nor abandons His sheep.
+To know Psalm 22 just prior adds to our understand of Psalm 23.
+Doesn’t it?
+David crying out in fear of being abandoned, only to then acknowledge the faithfulness of the Good Shepherd.
+The One who never leaves nor abandons His sheep.

-Have you ever stop to think about what it means to call God, the Creator of the universe, a Good Shepherd?
-And not only the Good Shepherd...but my Good Shepherd?
+What does it mean to call God, the Creator of the universe, a Good Shepherd?
+And not only the Good Shepherd, but my Good Shepherd?

 Translation: God is all that I need.
 He knows when I need rest and peace, and He gives it to me.
-He sets me feet on the best path for me, and He cares for my soul.
+He set my feet on the best path for me, and He cares for my soul.